ebezzam/slm-controller/README.md

 ## Example scripts

-In `examples` are various example scripts to control an RGB and a monochrome (binary) SLMs produced by
-Adafruit, a Nokia SLM and Holoeye's SLM.
+In `examples` you can find various example scripts that control an RGB and a binary (monochrome) Adafruit SLM, a Nokia SLM and a Holoeye SLM.

 First, activate the virtual environment: